Vegan Matcha Tiramisu

 This post may contain affiliate links.
 Please read our disclosure policy.

 This vegan matcha tiramisu is out of this world!
 It consists of a moist matcha sponge cake layered with a fresh and light vanilla cream!
-It’s perfectly sweetened, easy to make, and plant-based!
+It’s not overly sweet, easy to make, and entirely plant-based!
 Fans of matcha, you are going to love this one!

-Digging into a matcha tiramisu with vanilla cream and matcha sponge cake.
+Ramekin filled with layers of vanilla cream and matcha sponge cake.

 📘 What Is Tiramisu